"We don't rise to the level of our expectations, we fall to the level of our training."

 Join Strava, if you aren’t already a member.
 You’ll want to checkout the Sufferfest Training club there and get access to see the workouts your fellow Sufferfesters are doing.
 See the link in the Sufferfesters section of the site.

-The newbie training standard:
+The newbie training standards

-The first rule of Sufferfest is everyone finishes Sufferfest.
 There are a lot of components that go into finishing a Sufferfest but all of them rest on the foundation of proper training.
 If you don’t have the legs you are either not going to make it or you are going to go so slowly that it is not fair for the rest of the guys.
 Respect the other guys that put their time in and want to move as fast as they can to test themselves.
 If you don’t do the training and as a result go super slowly, some of the guys will have to slow down to stay with you.
 You may say "I am fine to hike by myself if I am slow.”
 But allowing someone to fall off the back is just not the Sufferfest way.
 We do not leave anyone behind by themselves.

 At Sufferfest HQ we have been thinking a lot about how we can continue to keep planning really challenging adventures AND have all Sufferfesters finish.
 As we add more people in regions that do not have any Sufferfest veterans, we need some way to make sure the newbies are trained up properly.
-To that end we have come up with the following mandatory training standard.

 Standard #1: 12miles in 3hrs relatively flat